ZarnackGroup/racoon_clip/docs/all_options.rst

 - **wdir** (path): *default "./racoon_clip_out"*; Path where results are written to.
 A folder “results” containing all output will be created.
 Be aware that if a folder “results” already exists in this directory, it will be overwritten.

 - **infiles** (path(s) to file(s)): One or multiple file paths to the fastq files of all samples.
-Multiple files should be provided in one string separated by a space.
+Multiple files should be provided in one string, separated by a space.
 When demultiplexing should be performed by racoon_clip, specify only one input fastq file of the multiplexed reads.
-At the moment fasta files are not supported, as they will not allow any quality filtering.
+Fasta files are not supported, as they will not allow any quality filtering.

 - **seq_format** ("-Q33"/"-Q64"): *default "-Q33"*; Sequence format passed to FASTX-Toolkit. "-Q33" corresponds to data from an Illumina sequencer, "-Q64" would correspond to data from a Sanger sequencer.